nanocurrency/nano-docs/docs/integration-guides/websockets.md

   }
 }
 ```
-See the [telemetry](../commands/rpc-protocol.md#telemetry) RPC command which gives more information about the message response
+See the [telemetry](../commands/rpc-protocol.md#telemetry) RPC command which gives more information about the message response.

 ### New unconfirmed blocks